jholsten/me2e/README.md

 - via Environment-Variables

 #### Mock Server Configuration
-To enable forwarding requests to third-party services to the corresponding mock server, you need to point the services' hostname to the host's IP address.
+To enable forwarding requests to third-party services to the corresponding Mock Server, you need to point the services' hostname to the host's IP address.
 For each microservice which is communication with the third-party service, add an [extra_hosts](https://docs.docker.com/compose/compose-file/compose-file-v3/#extra_hosts) entry to the Docker-Compose file.

-Example: To forward requests to `example.com` and `google.com` to the corresponding mock servers, set:
+Example: To forward requests to `example.com` and `google.com` to the corresponding Mock Servers, set:
 ```yaml
     extra_hosts:
       - "example.com:host-gateway"